python3statement/pycon-2017/proposal.md

 META: vv Is that still a necessary line?

+RESPONSE: No

 This would have been
 sufficient, but PyPI-legacy was operating in unexpected ways on the database…

 META: vv what does this section give us?

+RESPONSE: Get people to not be scared in contributing.

 Despite many legends about the current state of python packaging, contributing to this infrastructure is less scary than usually depicted.
 Recent improvements documentation continues to improve contributor friendliness.

 META: detail more clearly the changes to the PEP that were needed.

+RESPONSE: Do it in the talk, maybe.
+ANd it will be likely earlier when introducing the data-attribute

 Outline
 =======